What are family meetings?

 Here are some tips:

-- Hold the family meeting at a neutral and comfortable place.
-This could be someone's home, office, a room at the doctor’s, or the phone.
+2. Hold the family meeting in a neutral and comfortable place.
+This could be someone's home, office, a room at the doctor’s, the phone, FaceTime, Skype, or Zoom.

-- Pick a time and place when you will not be interrupted.
+3. Pick a time and place when you will not be interrupted.
 Ask people to turn off their cell phones or put them on vibrate.
-If small children will be there, have a sitter watch them in a different part of the house.
+If small children will be present, have a sitter watch them in a different part of the house.

-- Consider having an “outsider” lead the meeting.
+4. Consider having an “outsider” moderate the meeting.
 A social worker, pastor, or nurse may be more able to keep the meeting on track.

 - Goals of treatment/care